 IRS Form 990 for fiscal year July 1, 2016, to June 30, 2017

 In May 2015, Philipstown.Info, Inc., became a member of the Institute for Nonprofit News.
-INN is a national organization that serves more than 100 public interest-focused newsrooms and data providers throughout the United States.
-Its mission is “to provide education and business support services to our nonprofit member organizations and promote the value and benefit of public-service and investigative journalism.”
-For more information on INN, you may go to inn.org.
+INN is a national organization that serves more than 300 public interest-focused newsrooms and data providers throughout the United States.
+For more information, see inn.org.

 Board of Directors

 Christine Bockelmann, Chair

 Joseph T. Plummer, Vice Chair

 Nicholas Groombridge, Treasurer

 The Founder’s Greeting (July 4, 2010)